mweagle/Sparta/content/docs/apigateway/index.md

 apiGateway := sparta.NewAPIGateway("MySpartaAPI", stage)
 {{< /highlight >}}

 In the example above, we're also including a [Stage](https://godoc.org/github.com/mweagle/Sparta#Stage) value.
 A non-`nil` Stage value will cause the registered API to be deployed.
-If the Stage value is nil, a REST API will be created, but it will not be [deployed](http://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-deploy-api.html).
+If the Stage value is `nil`, a REST API will be created, but it will not be [deployed](http://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-deploy-api.html) (and therefore not publicly accessible).

 ### <a href="{{< relref "#example1API" >}}">Create a Resource</a>

-The next step is to associate a URL path with our `sparta.LambdaAWSInfo` struct:
+The next step is to associate a URL path with the `sparta.LambdaAWSInfo` struct that represents the *Go* function:

 {{< highlight go >}}
 apiGatewayResource, _ := api.NewResource("/hello/world/test", lambdaFn)
 apiGatewayResource.NewMethod("GET")
 {{< /highlight >}}

 Our [echoS3Event](https://github.com/mweagle/SpartaApplication/blob/master/application.go#L34) only supports `GET`.
+We'll see how a single lambda function can support multiple HTTP methods shortly.

 ### <a href="{{< relref "#example1API" >}}">Provision</a>